The air quality across many parts of Australia continues to be very poor as a result of the catastrophic fires ravaging the country.

 Other ways to reduce the risk of sudden infant death:

-- Always practice Red Nose Safe Sleep guidelines – sleep baby on their back, in a safe cot, with nothing covering their face or head.
+• Always practice Red Nose Safe Sleep guidelines – place baby on their back to sleep, in a safe cot, with nothing covering their face or head.

 Ways to reduce the risk of stillbirth:

-- Be aware of your baby’s movements – get to know your baby’s movements and if you haven’t felt baby move in a little while, contact your midwife, obstetrician or maternity hospital for advice.
+• Be aware of your baby’s movements – get to know your baby’s on unique movements and if you haven’t felt baby move in a little while, contact your midwife, obstetrician or maternity hospital straight away for advice.

-- Don’t smoke while pregnant, and try not to be around second hand smoke – smoking increases the risk of stillbirth.
+• Don’t smoke while pregnant, and try not to be around second hand smoke – smoking increases the risk of stillbirth and SIDS.

 Local and state-based air quality and bushfire health advice: